futuring-architectures/futuring-architectures.github.io/pages/framework.md

 ![The FAST framework](../assets/img/pages/fast-framework-tiny.png){:data-width="600" data-height="398"}

 * [Reveal]{:.heading.flip-title} the ecosystem to design for.
 Build understanding of people, organisations and things acting in context.
 Gather new and compelling perspectives on needs and expectations,
-* [Position]{:.heading.flip-title} your organisation in the ecosystem.
+* [Position]{:.heading.flip-title} your platform in the ecosystem.
 Understand facilitating  coordinated value exchanges and let the ecosystem leverage its true potential.
 Capture these statements in a platform model,
 * [Organise]{:.heading.flip-title} for the minimum viable platform experience.
 Deconstruct the platform model into enough interventions to validate the organisation's position in the ecosystem.
 {:.related-posts.faded}